sethips/thinkful-study-group/Unit6.8.2_docker_on_windows.md

 8) In your browser, go to `localhost:8888`.
 You should see the standard Jupyter home screen.
 If your notebooks directory mapped properly, it will be populated with the notebooks in that directory when you launch, as shown below.
 If the Jupyter home screen appears but this directory shows up empty, recheck your local directory variable (noted as `fpath` above).

 [same image as in curriculum]

+Final note: occasionally, docker on windows stops working after your machine is idle for a while. see [this thread](https://github.com/docker/for-win/issues/1560) for suggested solutions; namely, resetting docker credentials and/or restarting docker.